-Peter used his knee to urge the cub to the side while he waited for the piskie to catch up.
-“I want a visual.”
+Peter pushed her to the side with his knee and waited for the piskie to catch up.

 The piskie’s labored breath tickled his sensitive ears.
-A few seconds later, she used the seams of his faded jeans and his T-shirt to climb the distance from the floor to his shoulder.
+A few seconds later, she latched onto his faded jeans and climbed the distance from the floor to his shoulder.
 At the top, she stumbled back on a big gulp for air and latched on to his earlobe for balance.

 “I’m only a thousand years old.
 But do you respect your elders?
 No. Do you care that I’m in charge of the Shoe’s protection?
 No. Do you listen?
 No. Why would you listen to me?
 Why would anyone listen to me?”

-He pulled open the balcony door, and a gust of wind almost blasted her off his shoulder.
+“Yes, it is.”
+Peter pulled open the balcony door, and a gust of wind almost blasted her off his shoulder.
 She squealed and held on to his earlobe for dear life.

 “A rot upon you, Peter!”